zeynabmvs/acme_landing/notes.md

 - tablet design for all sections must be checked
 - adding all the animations
 - in accordion items change + to - using js
 - better solution for fill color in svg
+- - accordion title: # Todo after click - text-co-h3-bold